library(caribouMetrics)

 geom_line()

-We can provide the simulated observations to caribouBayesianIPM() to project the population growth over time.
+We can provide the simulated observations to caribouBayesianPM() to project the population growth over time.
 This time we supply the expected true population metrics as well as the model results to getOutputTables() so that we can see how well our monitoring program captured the true population.

-mod_sim <- caribouBayesianIPM(survData = sim_obs$simSurvObs,
+mod_sim <- caribouBayesianPM(survData = sim_obs$simSurvObs,

 ageRatio = sim_obs$ageRatioOut,